 Usually, subconjunctival haemorrhage will resolve on its own over the course of 1 to 2 weeks.
 There is no treatment that can speed up its recovery but there is no danger in the eye being red during this time.
 If it does not resolve on its own after 1 to 2 weeks seek medical advice from an eye health professional or a medical doctor.
 The eye may be mildly irritated while the haemorrhage is present, and your eye health professional may prescribe lubricant eye drops to improve comfort.

 Treating of conditions that increases the risk of subconjunctival haemorrhage can help to prevent it, for example, treating dry eyes, managing chronic cough and controlling high blood pressure.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE

-The information, include but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
+The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
-Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new healthcare regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.
+Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment and before undertaking a new healthcare regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.